huynhngocsonuit2000github/azure-900-204/Practice/Case 1.1.2.3. Azure SQL Database/Brainstorm.md

 # 1. Basic application

-- Create a .NET 8 HTTP-triggered Azure Function, test locally, and deploy to Azure.
-Tech: .NET 8, Azure CLI, Azure Functions Core Tools, RunFromPackage
+- Create a simple .Net application and connect to the Azure SQL Database

+1. Create the **Azure SQL Server**
+   - The server like a container to group the SQL Database
+2. Create the **Azure SQL Database**
+   - Create the database inside the SQL Server
+3. Create simple .Net app and connect to the Azure SQL Server